-The most frequently referenced specifications are IPC-CC-830 and MIL-I-46058C.
-These standards, are the core of the conformal coating of printed circuit assemblies and have an interesting past and sometimes confusing present.
+The most frequently referenced conformal coating qualification standards are IPC-CC-830 and MIL-I-46058C.
+These specs are the core of conformal coating of printed circuit assemblies and have an interesting past and sometimes confusing present.

-IPC-CC-830, Qualification and Performance of Electrical Insulating Compound for Printed Wiring Assemblies and MIL-I-46058C, Insulating Compound (For Coating Printed Circuit Assemblies) define the standardized testing required before a coating can be said to have met the requirements of IPC-CC-830 or MIL-I-46058C.
+IPC-CC-830, Qualification, and Performance of Electrical Insulating Compound for Printed Wiring Assemblies and MIL-I-46058C, Insulating Compound (for Coating Printed Circuit Assemblies) both define standardized testing.
+Passing this test is required before a coating can be said to have met the requirements of IPC-CC-830 or MIL-I-46058C.
 They are not workmanship standards.
-IPC-CC-830 and MIL-I-46058C do not define the quality of application.
+IPC-CC-830 and MIL-I-46058C do not define the quality of the application.

-Historically, the issuing federal agency deactivated MIL-I-46058C in November of 1998.
-This deactivation meant the standard was ‘inactive for new design and is no longer used, except for replacement purposes’.
+The issuing federal agency deactivated MIL-I-46058C in November of 1998.
+This deactivation meant the standard was “inactive for new design and is no longer used, except for replacement purposes.”
 That did not, however, mean MIL-I-46058C would disappear from the landscape and it certainly has not.

 Seeking to fill the void left by the deactivation of MIL-I-46058C, IPC issued IPC-CC-830A in July 1999.
 The general thinking was that some of the testing methodologies in 46058C were obsolete and arcane and that a new, streamlined, methodology, as contained in IPC-CC-830, could get the same level of performance and security in a more efficient fashion.
 In fact, incorporated into IPC-CC-830 is a statement reconciling the two standards: “3.2.1.
 Conformal coatings presently qualified to MIL-I-46058C shall also be recognized as meeting the requirements of IPC-CC-830”.